sokbae/ciccr/README.md

 #> [19] 0.18947368 0.20000000
 ```

-The S3 objejct `results` contains a grid of estimates `est`, standard
+The S3 object `results` contains a grid of estimates `est`, standard
 errors `se`, and one-sided confidence intervals `ci` ranging from `p
 = 0` to `p = p_upper`.
 In addition, the grid `pseq` from 0 to `p_upper`
-is saved as part of the S3 objejct `results`.
+is saved as part of the S3 object `results`.

-The default coverage probbabiilty is set at 0.95 and the default length
+The default coverage probability is set at 0.95 and the default length
 of the grid is 20.
 Both can can be changed in the `cicc` command.
 For
 example, the following command sets the coverage probability at 0.9 and
 the length of the grid at 30.